-Fault Probable cause Action Crane does not work proper- ly: One or more crane functions do not work, or not proper- ly.
+Fault Probable cause Action Crane does not work properly: One or more crane functions do not work, or not properly.
 Lifting capacity is much less than normal.
-Operating speed is significantly re- duced.
+Operating speed is significantly reduced.
 The service lamp is lit.
 The system has detected a fault.
 Contact a HIAB service workshop.
-Cane performance when op- erating it with the controller is unsatisfactory.
-The pressure-reducer filter is clogged.
-Replace the pressure-reducer filter.
-Boom system cannot keep the load height, and it goes Load holding valves on the first boom or second boom damaged.
-Go to a HIAB service work- shop. down by itself.
+Cane performance when operating it with the controller is unsatisfactory.
+The pressure reducer filter is clogged.
+Replace the pressure reducer filter.
+Boom system cannot keep the load height, and it goes down by itself.
+Load holding valves on the first boom or second boom damaged.
+Go to a HIAB service workshop.
 Cylinder internal leakage.
-Go to a HIAB service work- shop.
+Go to a HIAB service workshop.
 Boom extension cylinders do not follow the sequence.
 Cylinder internal leakage.
-Go to a HIAB service work- shop.
+Go to a HIAB service workshop.
 Boom extensions shake dur- Cylinder internal leakage.
-Go to a HIAB service work- shop. ing extending/retracting function.
+Go to a HIAB service workshop. ing extending/retracting function.
 Sequence screw in cylinder head loose.
 Tight the screw in the right position.
 Boom extensions cannot keep the load height and Extension load holding valve damaged.
-Go to a HIAB service work- shop. they move out by them- selves.
+Go to a HIAB service workshop. they move out by them- selves.
 Cylinder internal leakage.
-Go to a HIAB service work- shop.
-Add-on equipment does not work properly (rotator, Connectors not properly connected.
-Reconnect the add-on equip- ment, according to the in- structions. hoist, etc.) Other defect.
-Go to a HIAB service work- shop.
+Go to a HIAB service workshop.
+Add-on equipment does not work properly (rotator, hoist, etc.) Connectors not properly connected.
+Reconnect the add-on equipment, according to the instructions.
+Other defect.
+Go to a HIAB service workshop.